Muhammad Shahrur

 Muhammad Shahrour (محمد شحرور, 11 April 1938 – 21 December 2019) was a Syrian philosopher and author.
 He was an Emeritus Professor of Civil Engineering at the University of Damascus who wrote extensively about Islam.
 Shahrour was trained as an engineer in Syria, the former Soviet Union and Ireland.

 He referred to the book of the Islamic prophet Muhammad as "The Book", not the Quran; which casts him in direct contradiction with other Islamic thinkers and traditional scholars.
-Yet similar to Quraniyoon Muslims, he did not consider Hadith as a divine source; however, he did not belong to the same school as Ahmed Subhy Mansour.
+Yet similar to Quranist Muslims, he did not consider Hadith as a divine source; however, he did not belong to the same school as Ahmed Subhy Mansour.

 Early life

 Born in Damascus, Shahrour had his high school diploma in 1958, then he studied Civil engineering at the Moscow State University, Soviet Union until 1964.
 Afterwards, he went back to Syria to work as a research assistant for the Damascus University.
-Later on, he had Master's and PhD degrees, in 1968 and 1972 respectively, from the University of Dublin.
+Later on, he had Master's and PhD degrees, in 1968 and 1972 respectively, from Trinity College Dublin.